The town of Lawrence was once the centre of one of The World’s largest gold rushes, being the first gold rush town in Otago.

-You can still soak up the heritage at the Chinese Gold Camp which is one of the most important sites of its kind in the country.
-Nearby is Gabriel’s Gully named after the first man to discover gold in the area back in 1861.
+You can soak up the heritage at the historic Chinese Gold Camp which is one of the most important sites of its kind in New Zealand.
+Out of town you will find Gabriel’s Gully, named after the first man to discover gold in the Otago region in 1861.

-The Clutha Gold Cycle & Walking Trail starts or finishes in Lawrence.
-It is one of the great rides covering 73kms, it’s an easy grade trail and takes between 2-4 days to do.
+The Clutha Gold Cycle & Walking Trail starts/finishes in Lawrence, Otago.
+It is one of The Great Rides of New Zealand covering 73 kms, it is an easy grade trail and takes around 2-4 days to ride.

-The Weatherstons brewery may have long since closed but comes alive quite literally each spring with a delightful daffodil display across 25 acres.
-Thanks to the hard work of the local community it opens again for a spring spectacular just like it used to.
+The Weatherstons Brewery may have long since closed but comes alive quite literally each spring with a delightful daffodil display across 25 acres.
+Thanks to the hard work of the local community it opens again for a Spring spectacular.

 Lawrence is also where a local school teacher composed the music for New Zealand’s national anthem in 1876.
 He is buried in the town’s hilltop cemetery which is noted for its elaborate Victorian ironwork, Celtic crosses and Chinese section.

 Lawrence and Waitahuna both have 9-hole golf courses.